Tom Taylor (Yorkshire cricketer): Life and career

-By 1908, Taylor had purchased the Gledhow Grange-Hawkhills Estate, near Leeds from the Middleton family to whom he was related; Taylor's mother Georgiana Howe had married Thomas Albert Taylor in 1872.
-Her sister was Marian Middleton (née Howe) whose son was Robert Carrington Middleton (1875–1916).
+By 1908, Taylor had purchased the Gledhow Grange-Hawkhills Estate, near Leeds from the Middleton family to whom he was related; Taylor's mother Georgiana Howe had married ironmaster Thomas Albert Oakes Taylor of Buckingham house, Headingley in 1872.
+Her sister was Mary Ann Middleton (m 1874 née Howe) whose son was Robert Carrington Middleton (1875–1916) of Gledhow Lodge (Lidgett lane), another sister Catherine Howe, married Robert Carrington's uncle Edwin Middleton (1840–1892) in 1870.
 In June 1916, Taylor was a chief mourner at the funeral of his first cousin Robert Carrington Middleton who had studied engineering at Victoria University, Leeds and had been a Sergeant with Leeds Special Constabulary.
 Taylor and Middleton competed together in lawn tennis.
+His nephew was British Honduran governor Sir Colin Thornley.